 Get the Look

-#4 – Know the Importance of Balance
+#4.
+Know the Importance of Balance when Styling Shelves

-#4 – Choose a Color Palette
+#4.
+Choose a Color Palette

 As you read this post and scroll through the images, you’ll find that whether bright, neutral, or moody, the palette for a successfully styled shelf typically consists of a base color and then a metallic accent color.
 This is generally good practice, but don’t be afraid to experiment and bend the rules and throw a third complementary color in there.

 Get the Chinoiserie Look

-#5 – Add Artwork
+#5.
+Add Artwork

 Artwork is typically an overlooked accessory that works wonders on a shelf.
 It adds personality, and it allows you to express your design creativity.
 Just prop a piece up, or even hang larger pieces over the cross-section of the moulding for a more “library” look.
 Artwork also draws the eye to the back of the shelf and allows for a more visually layered look that has depth.

-#6 – Have a Healthy Mix
+#6.
+Have a Healthy Mix

-#7 – Style, Style, Style
+#7.
+Style, Style, Style